 Further, more infrastructure is required for hydrogen refuelling, and building that infrastructure would require more resources than mining the ingredients for batteries will require.

 Overall, hydrogen cars and infrastructure would result in a far longer transition, and require more power generation once the transition is complete.

 The Toyota alternate plan keeps fossil fuels beyond 2050.

 Toyota is still pushing for the world to move to hybrids, improving fuel efficiency, but continuing the reliance on fossil fuels.
 Hybrid still require batteries, although smaller ones, but also typically require more aluminium, the major source of extra emissions with EVs from the Volvo study.

-While Toyota proposes that moving to hybrids will allow battery supplies to extend further, the large battery makers see no problem supplying enough batteries for full EVs.
+While Toyota proposes that moving to hybrids will allow battery supplies to stretch further, the large battery makers see no problem supplying enough batteries for full EVs, and are not the constraint.
 Now the battery industry is largely shifting LFP batteries, the only critical element is lithium, and already mining initiates in place are predicted to result in a fall in the price of lithium over the next few years.

 Overall, given batteries are not really a problem, no one, not even the fossil fuel industry, has supported the claims of how hybrids rather than EVs produces a better result for the environment.

 Buying an EV can be ‘green’, just don’t buy a new car until you need to.